Zaltarba/blog/_posts/2025-09-21-WarnerBrosMerger.md

 <img src="/blog/images/WarnerBros_fig_1.png" alt="Warner Bros Stock Evolution">

-Analyst reactions have been mixed:

-- TD Cowen’s Doug Creutz downgraded WBD from Buy to Hold, arguing that without a deal, the stock could fall back to **11\\$–12\\$**, based on fundamentals. ([MarketWatch, Sep 20, 2025](https://www.marketwatch.com/story/buying-wbds-stock-ahead-of-a-possible-paramount-deal-this-analyst-is-cautious-0b4fa36c))
+Analyst reactions have been mixed: analysts from TD Cowen have downgraded WBD from Buy to Hold, arguing that without a deal, the stock could fall back to **11\\$–12\\$**, based on fundamentals. ([MarketWatch, Sep 20, 2025](https://www.marketwatch.com/story/buying-wbds-stock-ahead-of-a-possible-paramount-deal-this-analyst-is-cautious-0b4fa36c))

 How to get info like that easily at home ?
 Here again python is your friend.
 Here a small code enabling you to get recent headlines on any ticker :